fbpx

 Free or cheap media monitoring options

-If your media monitoring budget is non-existent and you still want to do something to prepare yourself for a potential crisis, consider setting up some Google Alerts to track coverage in online news and blogs.
-Augment this with free social media monitoring options.
+If your media monitoring budget is non-existent and you still want to prepare for a potential crisis, consider setting up Google Alerts to track coverage in online news and blogs.
+You can augment this with free social media monitoring options.

-But be warned… the results will be bare-bones and you’ll probably miss some mentions, which isn’t ideal for crisis monitoring.
-Plus, you won’t have many options for sharing the coverage with others in an efficient manner, nor will you have any ease crisis reporting options.
+But be warned… the results will be bare-bones, and you’ll probably miss some mentions, which isn’t ideal for crisis monitoring.
+Plus, you won’t have many options for efficiently sharing the coverage with others, nor will you have any easy crisis reporting options.

 Trying to make the case to your leadership team to invest in a paid media monitoring tool?
-We recommend sharing the limitations of the free tools and why media monitoring is critical for detecting a crisis (covered under “Why is media monitoring essential to PR crisis management?”).
+We recommend sharing the limitations of the free tools and why media monitoring is critical for detecting a crisis (something we’ve covered above).

 Paid media monitoring tools

-Having some budget to work with opens up a lot of options for you.
+Having a budget to work with opens up many options.
 When we say media monitoring tools here, we’re referring to cloud-based software tools.

 Premium media monitoring services

-When your needs are a little more extensive, it helps to have a personalized, fully managed service at your disposal—a provider who can be a partner in tracking your crisis.
+When your needs are a little more extensive, it helps to have a personalized, fully managed service at your disposal—a provider who can partner in tracking your crisis.

 • Need someone to help separate the wheat from the chaff